What You Need to Know About Boundary Disputes in Texas

 - Show that the defendant intentionally made physical entry

-- Prove beyond reasonable doubt that the trespass caused damage to your property
+- Prove beyond a reasonable doubt that the trespass caused damage to your property

 By using the Lawyer Referral Service of Central Texas (LRS), you will get a competent Texas lawyer to help you recover the damages.